bkhuong/Isolation_Forest/README.md

 python iforest.py train x.csv -y y.csv
 ```

 Where `x.csv` contains the features to be trained on and `y.csv` is a single column with true labels.
-See example files in data.
+See example files in data directory.

 To train an improved version of the iForest model, run: